-LITANY OF THE SAINTS: The Litany of the Saints, most ancient of those still in use, was prescribed much as it is used today as early as 590 by Pope St. Gregory the Great.
+As early as 590, the Litany of the Saints, most ancient of those still in use, was prescribed by Pope St. Gregory the Great.
 It is recited in three forms: 1.
-The most common form is recommended for private devotion, though no indulgence is attached to its recitation, and is said at the blessing of a church or cemetery, at the Forty Hours' adoration, on the feast of St. Mark, April 25, and on the Rogation days, the Monday, Tuesday, and Wednesday before Ascension Thursday.
-It was approved as a blessing for the fruits of the earth in 816 by St. Leo III.
+The most common form is recommended for private devotion.
+It is said at the blessing of a church or cemetery, at the Forty Hours' adoration, on the Feast of St. Mark, April 25, and on the Rogation days, the Monday, Tuesday, and Wednesday before Ascension Thursday.
+To its recitation is attached an indulgence of five years, with a plenary indulgence under the usual conditions for those who say it on every day of a month.5 It was approved as a blessing for the fruits of the earth in 816 by St. Leo III.
 2. A shorter form is used on Holy Saturday and on the Vigil of Pentecost.
 3. The third form is the "Litany of the Dying," given in the Ritual as part of the "Commendation of a Soul Departing."